behnammohammadi/software-eng-ladder/Technology Stack/.Net/Level 1.md

 ## Roadmap:

 ### 1. Basic Understanding of .NET Ecosystem:
-   - Gain familiarity with the .NET framework and its components.
+   - Gain familiarity with the .NET framework and its components or any other backend framework.
    - Understand the basics of Common Language Runtime (CLR) and the .NET Base Class Library (BCL).

 ### 2. Introduction to C# Programming:
-   - Learn the fundamentals of C# programming language.
+   - Learn the fundamentals of C# programming language or any other programming language(Preferably an OOP language).
    - Understand variables, data types, control flow, and basic syntax.

 ### 3. Version Control: